Learning should be inspiring, engaging and of practical relevance,

 and foremost be a most enjoyable experience.

 Learning Analytics for Individualized Student Support Actions

-All the while I was creating these fantastic truly authentic learning environments that turned to be so much fun for everyone involved, the just-in-time individualized student support became permanent companion and integral part in all my courses (Progress Analytics 0.1).
+All the while I was creating these fantastic truly authentic learning environments that turned out to be so much fun for everyone involved, the just-in-time individualized student support became permanent companion and integral part in all my courses (Progress Analytics 0.1).
 The net of just-in-time data collection swept ever wider and deeper and the ‘automation’ of just-in-time student feedback and supportive advise pushed me into the wonderful entrails of Learning Analytics.
-The Learning analytics I am interested in lives at the coalface front of direct student learning support rather than the bird’s eye institutional view.
+The Learning Analytics I am interested in lives at the coalface front of direct, actionable student learning support rather than the bird’s eye institutional view.
 Although, what I’d really like to do is to create an easy accessible, seamless link between the two (Future Projects).

 Schulte J (2015)

 Gamification of learning within a problem solving context – Individualised learning, adaptive testing, confidence and proficiency self-ratings

 UTS First Year Experience Forum 23 September 2015.